introduction to omnifunds

 Now that we have filtered out the poorer performing securities, we then analyze the rest of the securities and rank them.
 Different portfolios will have different ranking functions.
 This process allows us to select the highest ranked stocks or ETFs to invest in for the upcoming interval.

-The example below shows this process.
 We start with a universe of securities.
 The filtering process is applied in order to only consider the securities that currently performing.
-Then the securities that passed the filtering process are ranking.
-The top n ranked securities are then selected to be included in our account for the upcoming interval.
+Then the securities that passed the filtering process are ranked.
+The top "N" ranked securities are then selected to be included in our account for the upcoming interval.
 The number of securities selected depends on the Portfolios configuration.

 The OmniFund filtering and ranking process insures that we are selecting our investments based on not only what is going on in the broad market, but that we are also investing in the securities that are poised to give us the optimal outcome in the upcoming interval.
 Learn more about this process in our white paper The Security Selection Process.